Pasgaard/Xperior-Sandbox/Tutorials/Experior Plugin/README.md

 ![image](https://github.com/Pasgaard/Xperior-Sandbox/assets/12232128/79d654f2-c3b5-4c3e-83d1-a1442a9f453b)

 * In the example below two buttons are created.
-* Each button will spawn two types of load in the Scene
+* Each button will spawn a different type of load into the Scene.

 > [!TIP]
 > Required component: **Core.Environment.UI.Toolbar.Button**

-* The class TrainingPlugin is first added the Core.Environment.UI.Toolbar.Button
+* The class DiscreteEventTrainingPlugin will first have the Core.Environment.UI.Toolbar.Button added.

 https://github.com/Pasgaard/Xperior-Sandbox/blob/017da174a05fbd07ccac5b7f6e21eb2b3a636403/src/DiscreteEventTrainingPlugin.cs#L22-L49

-## The methods for the two types
+## Examples of the methods for the two load types.

 ![image](https://github.com/Pasgaard/Xperior-Sandbox/assets/12232128/7e93cab8-5637-4367-95ee-8155d11841fb)

-* Each button will spawn a load using either a BasicFeeder or a CustomFeeder
+* Each button will spawn a load using either a BasicFeeder or a CustomFeeder.
-* Each method will search for any matching feeders, adn spawn a load on the feeders attached TargetActionPoint
+* Each method will search for any matching feeders, adn spawn a load on the feeders attached TargetActionPoint.
 * The OnClick method writes to the log.
-* Then it finds all Feeders of type BasicFeeder or CustomFeeder
+* Then it finds all Feeders of type BasicFeeder or CustomFeeder.
-* Each Feeder will now spawn a Load on it’s TargetActionPoint
+* Each Feeder will now spawn a Load on it’s TargetActionPoint.
 * A warning is written in the log if the TargetActionPoint is missing.

 > [!IMPORTANT]
-> Since the Buttons are activated on the Main Thread, the Invoke on Engine Thread is required:
+> Since the Buttons are activated on the Main Thread, an Invoke on the Engine Thread is required!

 ```csharp
 Core.Environment.InvokeIfRequired(() => {//Do stuff here});